 Physiotherapy based breathing exercises are generally part of pulmonary rehabilitation programs, as previous research has provided evidence to their benefit.
-Pursed-lip breathing can assist with decreasing hyperinflation and dynamic hyperinflation that occurs with COPD.
+Pursed-lip breathing can assist with decreasing hyperinflation that occurs with COPD.
 There is also evidence to support the use of breathing retraining in asthma management.
 Research has also shown that singing can increase respiratory muscle strength, improve speech and reduce breathlessness and other respiratory symptoms.
 It can improve mood, vitality and overall quality of life.
 Furthermore, singing is a social activity that encourages strong relationships and social engagement between students and with the teacher.

 Within Calgary, there is limited access to the Community Accessible Rehabilitation programs, leaving many people with respiratory disease in limbo.
 There is limited availability of pulmonary rehabilitation programs in the private sector, as this has not traditionally been addressed in the private practice setting.
 This program aims to fill the gap in pulmonary rehabilitation by providing an affordable program to individuals with respiratory disease.